-And to take a look at the Cubs stat page for July, click here.
-And remember, the boxes for league leaders, team rankings, and award totals have been left blank; these numbers will be added after all NL team statistics have been finalized, and July award winners have been picked.
+To take a look at the White Sox team page for results through July, click here.
+The boxes for league leaders, team rankings, and award totals have been left blank; these numbers will be added after all AL team statistics have been finalized, and July award winners have been picked.

 Posted in Inside SP78

-To check out the Braves stat page for July, click here.
-(The boxes for league leaders, team rankings, and award totals have been left blank; these numbers will be added after all NL team statistics have been finalized, and July award winners have been picked).
+To check out the Angels statistics page for totals through July, click here.
+The boxes for league leaders, team rankings, and award totals have been left blank; these numbers will be added after all AL team statistics have been finalized, and July award winners have been picked.